CLASSIFICATION NO. 169

-Skill to: Read and follow written and oral instructions; keep correct and concise reports; exercise tact and good judgment; comprehend and explain the laws and regulations governing the licensing, quarantine and impounding of dogs; operate a motor vehicle; safely apprehend and transport injured, frightened or sick dogs; communicate effectively, both orally and in writing; establish and maintain effective working relationships.
+Skill to: Communicate effectively, both orally and in writing; keep correct and concise reports; exercise tact and good judgment; deal courteously and effectively with the public; comprehend and explain the laws and regulations governing the licensing, quarantine and impounding of dogs; safely operate a motor vehicle; safely apprehend and transport injured, frightened or sick dogs; work independently; establish and maintain effective working relationships.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.

 Any satisfactory combination of experience and training that demonstrates possession of the required knowledge and skills.